sveltejs/esrap/README.md

   // Overrwrite the inbuilt printers
   handlers: {
-    ...ecmascript, // It's best to include our default printers, esrap/languages/ecmascript ...typescript, // The typescript module, if need be, esrap/languages/typescript, ...jsx, // The JSX module, esrap/languages/jsx,
+    ...js, // It's best to include our default printers, esrap/languages/js ...ts, // The typescript module, if need be, esrap/languages/ts, ...jsx, // The JSX module, esrap/languages/jsx,
     CustomNode(node, state) {
       state.commands.push('this is custom') // see the source code in the inbuilt languages for examples on how to make your own